-As a refresher, I have two fundamental rules for buying any firearms-related gear:
+As a reminder from my other articles on picking AR-15 accessories, I have two fundamental rules for buying any firearms-related gear:

 - Let the mission dictate the configuration